Raggaer/respoe/README.md

 - [x] Retrieve all threads from a forum (with status, views, author, creation date and replies)
 - [x] Retrieve all posts from a thread (content, author, creation date, items)
 - [x] Work with forum items (sockets)
-- [ ] Reply to a thread (with the addition of cloudflare to the login page, this method is broken)

 ### Trade